the-neuro-catalyst/llm/README.md

 ## **Funding:**
 Platforms: Soon!

+> [!IMPORTANT]
+>
-*"I don't want to know who is funding this, just as no one wants to publicly disclose their sponsorship."*
+> I don't want to know who is funding this, just as no one wants to publicly disclose their sponsorship.
+>
-> My job is simply to utilize the resources provided to elevate human intelligence and benefit the world and humanity."
+> My job is simply to utilize the resources provided to elevate human wisdom orver intelligence and benefit the world and humanity.

 ---

 *Last updated: 7 September 2026*